Caewinix/diffusionism/README.md

 Once again, it is not necessary to implement these as they can be found in `diffusionism.methods.dpm`, since only examples are provided here.

 ## To Do
+- [ ] Inference Code, Distinguished from the Test Code
 - [ ] Implement EMA (Exponential Moving Average) Mechanism
 - [ ] Latent Diffusion
-- [ ] ​Discrete DDPM and DDIM Compatibility Verification
+- [ ] ​Discrete DDPM and DDIM Compatibility Verification Due to the Code Update
 - [ ] ​Continuous-Time DDPM and DDIM Implementation
 - [ ] Introduce DPM-Solver and DPM-Solver++
 - [ ] ...